Loadinggggggg/Porfolio_/README.md

 # Porfolio
 Introduction:

 Welcome to my portfolio, where I showcase my passion for data analysis.
 Through my projects, I aim to leverage advanced technologies and analytical techniques to extract valuable insights and make data-driven decisions.
 My portfolio reflects my dedication to continuous learning and my ability to solve problems in various domains.

-HERE BELOW YOU CAN FIND THE DESCRPITION FOR EACH OF THE FILE:

 1) AE2_CODING.ipynb